DivyaBongouni/SDLC/README.md

 ---

-This README provides a structured overview of Agile and Scrum methodologies for quick reference.
+This README provides a structured overview of Agile and Scrum methodologies.